PunchThrough/bean-docs/src/features/hid.md

 ## Program Your Bean

 Upload the following sketch to your Bean.
-This sketch will enable Bean to act like a mouse and control the position of your cursor via changes in the accelerometer.
-You will also be able to send data to the Bean over serial to use it as a media remote.
+This sketch will enable Bean to act like a mouse and control the position of your cursor via changes in position sensed by the accelerometer.

 After uploading the sketch, you will need to turn the Bean off, then on again, and then connect to it as a Bluetooth device in your normal computer Bluetooth settings.